OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 ## Tenant-Specific Elements

-This section discusses how to set up the eSpace, Entities, Site Properties, and Timers to build a Multi-Tenant application.
+This section discusses how to set up the Module, Entities, Site Properties, and Timers to build a Multi-Tenant application.

 Since the OutSystems Platform automatically enforces data segmentation, you just need to specify which Entities, Site Properties and Timers are isolated between clients and which are shared.
 You do not need to change your queries or any other business logic, since the OutSystems Platform only retrieves data for the tenant the users’ session is bound to.

-### Setting up the eSpace
+### Setting up the module

-To create a Multi-tenant application, every eSpace of the application has to be marked as Multi-tenant.
-This is done by simply setting its ‘Is Multi-tenant’ property of the eSpace to ‘Yes’.
+To create a Multi-tenant application, every module of the application has to be marked as Multi-tenant.
+This is done by simply setting its ‘Is Multi-tenant’ property of the module to ‘Yes’.
 This has the following effects:

 * Isolates data, end-users, sessions and processes per tenant.

-* Alerts other developers to the fact that the eSpace is Multi-tenant ready.
+* Alerts other developers to the fact that the module is Multi-tenant ready.

 ### Setting up Entities

-Check Entities of each eSpace of your application, and decide whether they are Single-tenant (data is shared among all tenants) or Multi-tenant (data is isolated per tenant).
+Check Entities of each module of your application, and decide whether they are Single-tenant (data is shared among all tenants) or Multi-tenant (data is isolated per tenant).

-After setting **the eSpace** as Multi-tenant, you should ensure that Entities, Site Properties and Timers have their ‘Is Multi-tenant’ property adequately set.
+After setting **the module** as Multi-tenant, you should ensure that Entities, Site Properties and Timers have their ‘Is Multi-tenant’ property adequately set.

 An Entity should be Single-tenant if its data is meant to be shared by all tenants and Multi-tenant if it is tenant specific.